 However, blindly slapping some products into an email won’t achieve very much.
-Instead, use the data from your customers’ last purchase to create smart recommendations based on what they’ve already shown interest in.
+Instead, use the data from your customers’ last purchase to create personalized recommendations based on what they’ve already shown interest in.

 For example, let’s say you sell electronics and gaming equipment, and a customer has purchased a console.
 Great product recommendations for that customer would include accessories for that console, extra cables for hooking it up, controllers, and the most popular games for that console.

 The idea is to offer your customers products that complement what they’ve already purchased and make them say, “Oh!
 I do need a controller to go with this.
 I didn’t think of picking up an extra cable.”

 Your customers will better respond to relevant product recommendations.
 While it’s absolutely possible to put a recommendation or two in your confirmation email, you don’t want to put it all in that one email—especially when a cross selling email can be powerful all on its own.

 4. An Invitation to a Loyalty/Rewards Program: “Here’s how you can redeem your points!”

 If you have a loyalty or rewards program in place, post-purchase is your time to shine.
 There’s no better way to incentivize engagement than, “You’ve earned X points with your purchase.”

 Inviting a customer to join your rewards program not only gives them yet another reason to purchase from you, but it gets them excited about earning points and potential rewards.

 What’s more, you can combine this kind of email with a feedback message and offer more points as an incentive to get the review.